 He was ten years older, good looking but bald on top and a bit on the short side, say five feet nine inches.
 I figured Italian.
 He had a nice voice and smelled good.
 He was sure of himself in demeanor, an Alpha male.

 I looked directly at him.

 "I'm self-employed.
-I’m an electrical engineer.
-Nortec contracted me to fix an equipment problem.
+I’m an electrical engineer working on contract.
+Nortec contracted me to fix equipment that broker down.
+I don’t actually it.
+I tell them what’s wrong and how to fix it.
 You can call me Enrico."

 Insulted he replied.